Explore Portland on two wheels – renting a bike is the best way to see the city!

 Visit the How It Works page on our website to learn more about bike share.

 BIKETOWN is Portland’s official bike share program, designed to give residents and visitors a fun, affordable and convenient alternative to walking, taxis, buses and the MAX light rail.
-There are 100 stations and 1,000 bikes across Portland, making BIKETOWN the most accessible way to get around and explore.
+There are 1,000 bikes and over 100 stations across Portland, making BIKETOWN the most accessible way to get around and explore.

-To use BIKETOWN, join as an Annual Member or buy a Day Pass through the website or mobile app.
-You’ll get access to all bikes in the system, and you can take as many rides as you want while your membership or pass is active.
+To use BIKETOWN, join as an Annual Member or Pay As You Go through the website or mobile app.
+You’ll get access to all bikes in the system, and you can take as many rides as you want while your membership is active.

 If you plan to ride with children under 18 years old, or you’re looking for a specific type of bicycle or a guided tour, traditional bike rental would be your best bet.